Military moves to cut suicides, but defers action on guns

-WASHINGTON (AP) — Defense Secretary Lloyd Austin ordered a number of improvements in access to mental health care on Thursday to reduce suicides in the military, but held off on endorsing more controversial recommendations to restrict gun and ammunition purchases by young troops, sending them to another panel for study.
+WASHINGTON — Defense Secretary Lloyd Austin has ordered a number of improvements in access to mental health care to reduce suicides in the military, but held off on endorsing more controversial recommendations to restrict gun and ammunition purchases by young troops, sending them to another panel for study.

 An independent committee in late February recommended that the Defense Department implement a series of gun safety measures, including waiting periods for the purchase of firearms and ammunition by service members on military property and raising the minimum age for service members to buy guns and ammunition to 25.

-In a memo released Thursday, Austin called for the establishment of a suicide prevention working group to “assess the advisability and feasibility” of recommendations made by the initial study committee — which would include the gun measures.
-He also asked for cost estimates and a description of any “barriers” to implementing other changes, and set a deadline of June 2 for that report.
-At no point did he specifically refer to the gun proposals or mention gun safety.
+In a memo released Thursday, Austin called for the establishment of a suicide prevention working group to "assess the advisability and feasibility" of recommendations made by the initial study committee, which would include the gun measures.
+He also asked for cost estimates and a description of any "barriers" to implementing other changes, and set a deadline of June 2 for that report.
+He did not specifically refer to the gun proposals or mention gun safety.

 People are also reading…